metio/terraform-provider-k8s/docs/data-sources/kueue_x_k8s_io_cluster_queue_v1beta1_manifest.md

 Optional:

-- `borrow_within_cohort` (Attributes) borrowWithinCohort provides configuration to allow preemption withincohort while borrowing. (see [below for nested schema](#nestedatt--spec--preemption--borrow_within_cohort))
+- `borrow_within_cohort` (Attributes) borrowWithinCohort provides configuration to allow preemption within cohort while borrowing. (see [below for nested schema](#nestedatt--spec--preemption--borrow_within_cohort))
-- `reclaim_within_cohort` (String) reclaimWithinCohort determines whether a pending Workload can preemptWorkloads from other ClusterQueues in the cohort that are using more thantheir nominal quota.
-The possible values are:- 'Never' (default): do not preempt Workloads in the cohort.- 'LowerPriority': if the pending Workload fits within the nominal  quota of its ClusterQueue, only preempt Workloads in the cohort that have  lower priority than the pending Workload.- 'Any': if the pending Workload fits within the nominal quota of its  ClusterQueue, preempt any Workload in the cohort, irrespective of  priority.
+- `reclaim_within_cohort` (String) reclaimWithinCohort determines whether a pending Workload can preempt Workloads from other ClusterQueues in the cohort that are using more than their nominal quota.
+The possible values are: - 'Never' (default): do not preempt Workloads in the cohort. - 'LowerPriority': if the pending Workload fits within the nominal quota of its ClusterQueue, only preempt Workloads in the cohort that have lower priority than the pending Workload. - 'Any': if the pending Workload fits within the nominal quota of its ClusterQueue, preempt any Workload in the cohort, irrespective of priority.
-- `within_cluster_queue` (String) withinClusterQueue determines whether a pending Workload that doesn't fitwithin the nominal quota for its ClusterQueue, can preempt active Workloads inthe ClusterQueue.
-The possible values are:- 'Never' (default): do not preempt Workloads in the ClusterQueue.- 'LowerPriority': only preempt Workloads in the ClusterQueue that have  lower priority than the pending Workload.- 'LowerOrNewerEqualPriority': only preempt Workloads in the ClusterQueue that  either have a lower priority than the pending workload or equal priority  and are newer than the pending workload.
+- `within_cluster_queue` (String) withinClusterQueue determines whether a pending Workload that doesn't fit within the nominal quota for its ClusterQueue, can preempt active Workloads in the ClusterQueue.
+The possible values are: - 'Never' (default): do not preempt Workloads in the ClusterQueue. - 'LowerPriority': only preempt Workloads in the ClusterQueue that have lower priority than the pending Workload. - 'LowerOrNewerEqualPriority': only preempt Workloads in the ClusterQueue that either have a lower priority than the pending workload or equal priority and are newer than the pending workload.

 <a id="nestedatt--spec--preemption--borrow_within_cohort"></a>
 ### Nested Schema for `spec.preemption.borrow_within_cohort`

 Optional:

-- `max_priority_threshold` (Number) maxPriorityThreshold allows to restrict the set of workloads whichmight be preempted by a borrowing workload, to only workloads withpriority less than or equal to the specified threshold priority.When the threshold is not specified, then any workload satisfying thepolicy can be preempted by the borrowing workload.
+- `max_priority_threshold` (Number) maxPriorityThreshold allows to restrict the set of workloads which might be preempted by a borrowing workload, to only workloads with priority less than or equal to the specified threshold priority.
+When the threshold is not specified, then any workload satisfying the policy can be preempted by the borrowing workload.
-- `policy` (String) policy determines the policy for preemption to reclaim quota within cohort while borrowing.Possible values are:- 'Never' (default): do not allow for preemption, in other   ClusterQueues within the cohort, for a borrowing workload.- 'LowerPriority': allow preemption, in other ClusterQueues   within the cohort, for a borrowing workload, but only if   the preempted workloads are of lower priority.
+- `policy` (String) policy determines the policy for preemption to reclaim quota within cohort while borrowing.
+Possible values are: - 'Never' (default): do not allow for preemption, in other ClusterQueues within the cohort, for a borrowing workload. - 'LowerPriority': allow preemption, in other ClusterQueues within the cohort, for a borrowing workload, but only if the preempted workloads are of lower priority.